ucomru/lpub/README.md

 ## License

-This project is licensed under the
-[Creative Commons Attribution 4.0 International License (CC BY 4.0)][cc-by].
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+For more details, see the [LICENSE](LICENSE.md) file.

+## Changelog

+All notable changes to this project will be documented in the [CHANGELOG](CHANGELOG.md) file.

 ## Contact